 In the event of default, as described by the Plan, participants are considered to have received a distribution and are subject to income taxes on the distributed amount.
-Also, participants may be subject to an additional 10% penalty tax on the taxable distribution if it occurs prior to age 591⁄2.
+Participants may also be subject to an additional 10% penalty tax on the taxable distribution if it occurs prior to age 591⁄2.